Go Back

 Hungarian Stuffed Peppers:

-• In a large bowl, combine the ground beef and pork with chopped onion, minced garlic, rice, parsley, paprika, salt and pepper.
+2. In a large bowl, combine the ground beef and ground pork with onion, garlic, rice, parsley, paprika, salt and pepper.
 Mix the meat mixture together until ingredients are combined.
 Take each pepper and stuff with the meat mixture until they are filled.
 If you have extra meat then make some meatballs to add to the pot.

 Tomato Sauce: